-- (i) Advise the Director with responsibility for Property Management in any case where security of Council premises is thought to be defective or where it is considered that special security arrangements may be needed. - (ii) Ensure that no Council asset is subject to personal use by an employee without proper authority. - (iii) Ensure the safe custody of vehicles, equipment, furniture, inventory, stores and other property belonging to the Council. - (iv) Ensure cash holdings on premises are kept to a minimum. - (v) Ensure that keys to safes and similar receptacles are carried on the person of those responsible at all times; loss of any such keys must be reported to the relevant Head of Service and the Head of Internal Audit.
+- (i) Advise the Director for Property, Facilities Management and Business Support in any case where security of Council premises is thought to be defective or where it is considered that special security arrangements may be needed. - (ii) Ensure that no Council asset is subject to personal use by an employee without proper authority. - (iii) Ensure the safe custody of vehicles, equipment, furniture, inventory, stores and other property belonging to the Council. - (iv) Ensure cash holdings on premises are kept to a minimum. - (v) Ensure that keys to safes and similar receptacles are carried on the person of those responsible at all times; loss of any such keys must be reported to the relevant Head of Service and the Head of Internal Audit.